PawseySC/singularity-containers/_episodes/04-writable-containers.md

 {: .challenge}

 Note how the newly created directories and files are persistent, therefore can be re-accessed and re-used in future runs, even by containers instantiated from different images.
 All we have to do is to mount the filesystem image `my_overlay`.
+We have some more explanation in our powerpoint slides.

 ### Run a Trinity genome assembly from inside the container